Paramount Pictures: 1941–1950: United States v. Paramount Pictures, Inc.

-1951–66: Split and after
+1951–1966: Split and after

 With the separation of production and exhibition forced by the U.S. Supreme Court, Paramount Pictures Inc. was split in two.
-Paramount Pictures Corporation was formed to be the production distribution company, with the 1,500-screen theater chain handed to the new United Paramount Theaters on December 31, 1949.
+Paramount Pictures Corporation was formed to be the film production and distribution company, with the 1,500-screen theater chain handed to the new United Paramount Theaters on December 31, 1949.
 Leonard Goldenson, who had headed the chain since 1938, remained as the new company's president.
 The Balaban and Katz theatre division was spun off with UPT; its trademark eventually became the property of the Balaban and Katz Historical Foundation.
-The Foundation has recently acquired ownership of the Famous Players Trademark.
+The foundation later acquired ownership of the Famous Players trademark.
 Cash-rich and controlling prime downtown real estate, Goldenson began looking for investments.
 Barred from film-making by prior antitrust rulings, he acquired the struggling ABC television network in February 1953, leading it first to financial health, and eventually, in the mid-1970s, to first place in the national Nielsen ratings, before selling out to Capital Cities in 1985 (Capital Cities would eventually sell out, in turn, to The Walt Disney Company in 1996).
 United Paramount Theaters was renamed ABC Theaters in 1965 and was sold to businessman Henry Plitt in 1977.
 The movie theater chain was renamed Plitt Theaters.
 In 1985, Cineplex Odeon Corporation merged with Plitt.
-In later years, Paramount's TV division would develop a strong relationship with ABC, providing many hit series to the network.
+In later years, Paramount's television division would develop a strong relationship with ABC, providing many hit series to the network.

 Paramount Pictures had been an early backer of television, launching experimental stations in 1939 in Los Angeles and Chicago.
 The Los Angeles station eventually became KTLA, the first commercial station on the West Coast.
 The Chicago station got a commercial license as WBKB in 1943, but was sold to UPT along with Balaban & Katz in 1948 and was eventually resold to CBS as WBBM-TV.

 In 1938, Paramount bought a stake in television manufacturer DuMont Laboratories.
 Through this stake, it became a minority owner of the DuMont Television Network.
-Also Paramount launched its own network, Paramount Television Network, in 1948 through its television unit, Television Productions, Inc.
+Paramount also launched its own network, Paramount Television Network, in 1948 through its television unit, Television Productions, Inc.